alexvasilkov/GradleAndroidSignPlugin/README.md

             release {
                 productFlavors {
                     flavor1 {
-                        signingConfig signingConfigs.flavor1
+                        signingConfig signingConfigs.flavor1Release
                     }
                     flavor2 {
-                        signingConfig signingConfigs.flavor2
+                        signingConfig signingConfigs.flavor2Release
                     }
                 }
             }
         }
     }

+In general for each build variant with flavor "flavor" and build type "type", plugin will look for signing configs in this order: "flavorType", "flavor", "type".
+If signing config is found and it is not a debug signing config than plugin will ask for passwords.

-Then you can build release apk with `gradlew -aR`, it will be generated to `build/apk/*-release.apk`
+You can build release apk with `gradlew -assembleRelease`, it will be generated to `build/outputs/apk/*.apk`